Online Schools In North Dakota

 Like traditional on-campus programs, online degrees must uphold a certain standard of education to be accredited.
 For any program, online or on-campus, colleges must be approved by the North Dakota State Board of Higher Education.
 As each state may have different standards of education, all schools participating in a reciprocity agreements must be authorized by the National Council for State Authorization Reciprocity Agreements (NC-SARA).

 Tuition rates are ultimately program- and institution-based.
-Ask someone from a prospective program about what rates apply to you specifically as a potential member of a specific program.
+Ask someone from a prospective program about the rates that apply to you specifically as a potential member of that program.

 Frequently Asked Questions About North Dakota’s Online Schools

 This section answers common questions from prospective students selecting a college program.
-Consider your potential schools from all angles, making sure the answers below apply favorably toward your program of choice.
+Consider your potential schools from all angles, ensuring the answers below favorably apply to your program of choice.

 The cost of online tuition varies depending on the tuition rates of the school.
 On average, tuition in North Dakota equates to or is lower than tuition in other states.
-As North Dakota is a member of the MHEC, tuition for out-of-state students looking to complete an online program in the state will be able to attend for in-state tuition, or close to it.
+As North Dakota is a member of the MHEC, out-of-state students looking to complete an online program in the state can attend at in-state tuition rates, or close to it.

 North Dakota Grants and Scholarships